kevquirk/kq-jekyll/_posts/2022/2022-01-31-oh-spotify.md

 How is that any better than Spotify?
 I'd much rather support artists and get a great service in return, than pirate a tonne of music just so I can jump on my social media sandbox and scream about how much more holier than thou I am.
 Just because I don't use Spotify.

+{: .notice}
-{% include update.html date="01st Feb 2022" content="I've since discovered that <a target='blank' href='https://www.tunemymusic.com/'>migrating to Apple Music is very easy</a> so I've since made the switch." %}
+I've since discovered that [migrating to Apple Music is very easy](https://www.tunemymusic.com/) so I've since made the switch.